joshed-io/reveal-hugo/README.md

 ![New site with reveal-hugo](/images/reveal-hugo-hello-world.png)

-To add more slides, just add content to `_index.md`.
+To add more slides, you can add content to `_index.md` or create new markdown files in `content/home`.
 Remember to separate each slide separated by `---` surrounded by newlines.

 ```markdown